-- During term-time the Taliesin Café offers refreshments, including hot drinks and a lunch menu. - Tables and chairs are situated in the café area, high chairs are available. - There are other catering outlets available on the University Campus, particularly during term time.
+- During term-time the Taliesin Café offers refreshments, including hot drinks and a lunch menu. - Tables and chairs are situated in the café area, highchairs are available. - There are other catering outlets available on the University Campus, particularly during term time.
 There is less availability during student holiday periods.
-Please note that the café is not managed by the Egypt Centre.
+Please note that the café is not managed by the Egypt Centre. - Due to COVID-19 restrictions, not all café facilities are open regular hours.